13 |

 Breeding information |

 All parasitic cuckoos must obviously adapt their breeding seasons to those of their potential hosts.
-One host egg is removed and replaced by the cuckoo's.
+The host eggs are removed or destroyed and replaced by the cuckoo's.
 Channel-billed Cuckoos host on birds such as Pied Currawong, Australian Magpie, Magpie-lark, White-winged Chough, Collared Sparrowhawk.
-Also known to host on crows and ravens.
+They are also known to host on various species of corvids (ravens and crows).

 |